chiefmikey/name-generator/README.md

 ### *Social media is hard.*

 In a world of short attention spans there is little opportunity to make an impression.
-Statistically the number one influencer when a public profile is being viewed is the name being used.
-This is generally the most prominent of the displayed information and most interacted with as well.
-How can anyone stand out in a sea of simple names?
+Statistically, it is the displayed name that is the number one user influencer when a public profile is being viewed.
+This is generally the most prominent information and most interacted with as well.
+So tell us, how can *anyone* stand out in a sea of simple names?

 Personal naming convention complications are no longer an obstacle with **Name Generator**.
 By simply providing some basic personality details, the generator can supply a unique identifier to be used as a displayed profile name on any social media platform.